Head-On Auto Accidents

 - Distracted drivers who veer into the wrong lane

-- A defect in a car’s brakes or steering that results in the car travelling into the wrong lane or going the wrong way
+- A defect in a car’s brakes or steering that results in the car traveling into the wrong lane or going the wrong way

 Injured victims of a head-on collision can obtain compensation from the responsible party for medical costs, lost wages, pain and suffering, and emotional distress.
 If the head-on crash causes death, then surviving family members can obtain compensation for the loss of companionship and financial support that the deceased is now no longer able to provide.